Used Nissan Leaf Mk1 buying guide

-Expect to get around 70 miles from a charge on the earliest Leafs, while updated 2013 cars will do around 100 miles in the real world.
-The 30kWh Leaf tops the lot if you're concerned about driving range, with 124 miles quite achievable in ordinary use - about the same as what you can expect from a new MINI Electric.
+Expect to get around 70 miles from a charge on the earliest Leafs, while updated 2013 cars will do around 100 miles in real-world driving.
+The 30kWh Leaf tops the lot if you're concerned about driving range, with 120 miles achievable in ordinary use - about the same as what you can expect from a new MINI Electric.

 Of course, your actual range will vary depending on how you drive, but also on the outside temperature and whether you need to use the air-conditioning, lights and other ancillaries.
 Charging from 0 to 100% takes 10 hours from a household socket or four and a half hours from a 7kW home wallbox.
 An 80% charge from a rapid charger takes just 30 minutes.

 The original Nissan Leaf went on sale in the UK in March 2011.
 It was built in Japan, and can be identified by a cream-coloured interior that's really good at showing up dirt.
-Two years later, the British-built version went on sale with a raft of improvements that increased the official driving range from 109 to 124 miles.
+Two years later, the British-built version went on sale with a raft of improvements, including an increased official driving range from 109 to 124 miles.